-er aides shall be made by the principal or his/her designee.
-Changes in the assignments ry due to changes in the student population, teacher changes, and to best meet the students.
-Legal Reference: A.C.A. § 6-17-201 Date Adopted: Adopted vote of Certified Staff. by Board on November 22, 2010, and effective on December 13, 2010 by majority Last Revised:
+The assignment of teacher aides shall be made by the principal or his/her designee.
+Changes in the assignments may be made as necessary due to changes in the student population, teacher changes, and to best meet the educational needs of the students.
+Legal Reference: A.C.A. § 6-17-201 Date Adopted: Adopted by Board on November 22, 2010, and effective on December 13, 2010 by majority vote of Certified Staff.
+Last Revised: